 Our clients and trainers are currently very active in soccer, baseball, rugby, volleyball, basketball, etc.

-・Awkward body use that makes it difficult to perform in a relaxed manner
+・Awkward use of body, making it difficult to execute relaxed performance

 ・Accumulation of stress in certain parts of the body (e.g., shoulder, elbow, lower back, hip joint, knee) resulting in injury

 ・An imbalance of sympathetic versus parasympathetic nerves, or the autonomous nervous system, lowering resilience from fatigue and causing sleep disorders

 In contrast, massage and other conditioning methods placing too much emphasis on relaxation alone can also have the following negative impacts: